lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 ------------------

 To set up inputs and outputs for your job you will need a `dataset_id`.
-You can either create a new dataset from Python or re-use an existing one (see :ref:`ref-datapool`).
+You can either create a new dataset from Python or re-use an existing one (see :ref:`datapool`).

 .. code-block:: python